 For ongoing detailed monitoring of Puppet Server performance, use the Profile Parser to post data to Jaeger.
 Use a cron

-command below to parse the current logs and post them only once:
+To parse the current logs and post them only once, run the puppet-profile-parser.rb

 /var/log/puppetlabs/puppetserver/puppetserver.log \